Wisconsin OWI Laws

 What happens if you cause an accident while driving under the influence?

-What exactly constitutes felony OWI in Wisconsin?
+What constitutes felony OWI in Wisconsin?

 Can the court require me to get an ignition interlock device?

-Wisconsin courts can require you to get an ignition interlock device (or IID) if you’re a repeat offender, you refused to provide a blood or breath test, or you had a BAC level of .15 or higher.
+Wisconsin courts can require you to get an ignition interlock device (or IID) if you’re a repeat offender, if you refused to provide a blood or breath test, or if you had a BAC level of .15 or higher.
 You are only allowed to operate IID-equipped vehicles for the duration, and you must pay the installation and leasing fees of the device.

 Can blood test results be wrong?